Protectionism and economic growth: Causal evidence from the first era of globalization: Data and empirical strategy

 \subsection{Choice of donor pool}

-To approximate what would have happened to Sweden in the absence of the change of government, we only include countries in the JST database which had free-trade governments from 1870 to 1890.
-We exclude countries that implemented protectionist trade policies from 1870 to 1890 from the donor pool.
-From the 17 countries available in the JST Database, we exclude France, Germany, Italy, Spain, and Portugal because of protectionist trade policies.\footnote{We use country classifications of previous studies \citep[e.g.,][]{O'Rourke1996, o'rourke2000, Irwin1998, Irwin2002, RodriguezRodrik2000, ClemensWilliamson2004, Williamson2006, schularick2011} and classify countries either as ``protectionist''/``tariff hikers'' or ``free-trade''/``non-tariff hikers''.} Data is missing for Australia and Japan.
-Therefore, our donor pool includes Belgium, Canada, Denmark, Finland, the Netherlands, Norway, Switzerland, the United Kingdom, and the United States.\footnote{An important requirement for SC analyses is that the donor pool of control countries is homogeneous enough \citep{abadie2019jel}.
+We restrict our donor pool of control units to countries that had free-trade governments from 1870 to 1890.
+From the 17 countries available in the Jord\`{a}-Schularick-Taylor Database, we exclude France, Germany, Italy, Spain, and Portugal because of protectionist trade policies.\footnote{We use country classifications of previous studies \citep[e.g.,][]{O'Rourke1996, o'rourke2000, Irwin1998, Irwin2002, RodriguezRodrik2000, ClemensWilliamson2004, Williamson2006, schularick2011} and classify countries either as ``protectionist''/``tariff hikers'' or ``free-trade''/``non-tariff hikers''.} Data is missing for Australia and Japan.
+Therefore, our donor pool includes Belgium, Canada, Denmark, Finland, the Netherlands, Norway, Switzerland, the United Kingdom, and the United States.
+In Section \ref{sec:robustness_conformal}, we present results for a restricted donor pool with only European countries.

+An important requirement for SC analyses is that the donor pool of control countries is homogeneous enough \citep{abadie2020jel}.
 All countries in our donor pool were industrializing during the 1870s and 1880s.
-Citizens or elected representatives of the citizens possessed substantial political power and influenced national policies.}
+Citizens or elected representatives of the citizens possessed substantial political power and influenced national policies.

-\section{Results: Protectionism and growth}
+\section{Results: protectionism and growth}

 The upper left panel of Figure \ref{fig: Real GDP per capita} shows real GDP per capita for each donor pool country and Sweden from 1870 to 1890.
-Sweden's GDP is depicted in thick black, and the other donor pool countries' GDPs are depicted in grey.
-The upper right panel of Figure \ref{fig: Real GDP per capita} shows how real GDP per capita developed in Sweden and synthetic Sweden over the period 1870--1890.
-The synthetic Sweden consists of 21.7\% of Denmark, 43.6\% of Finland, 17.3\% of Norway, 0.3\% of the United Kingdom and 17.0\% of the United States (see Appendix \ref{sec: Weights}).
+Sweden's GDP is shown in thick black; the control countries' GDPs are shown in grey.
+The upper right panel shows how real GDP per capita developed in Sweden and synthetic Sweden over the period 1870--1890.
+The synthetic Sweden consists of 21.7\% Denmark, 43.6\% Finland, 17.3\% Norway, 0.3\% United Kingdom, and 17.0\% United States (Table \ref{tab: Weights} in Appendix \ref{sec: Weights}).